neeson-lab/AMMIT/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-AMMIT is designed to streamline the processing of many mIHC samples, by applying a skew-normal mixture model trained on a small subset of samples.
+AMMIT is an R package from members of the Neeson Lab, designed to streamline the processing of many mIHC samples by applying a skew-normal mixture model trained on a small subset of samples.

 ## Installation